 - The printout of the stamps purchased online on timbresofii.fr or the stamped letter with tax stamps, worth 250 euros;

 - Your proof of address;

 CAUTION: If you do not validate your visa within the 3-month time frame, you will no longer be staying legally in France and, as a result, you will not be able to cross the border into the Schengen area again!

 How to renew your long-stay French visa?

 The renewal process

-It has now been almost one year that you live in France and your France long term visa (VLS-TS – Initial France entry visa valid as a residence permit) will expire in the next 2 months.
+It has now been almost one year since you live in France and your France long-term visa (VLS-TS – Initial France entry visa valid as a residence permit) will expire in the next 2 months.

 To remain in France, you need to request a residence permit “Visiteur” at the local Prefecture.

 There is no need to return to your home country to request a new entry visa.

 Once you submit your residence permit request at the Prefecture, and only if your file is complete, you will be provided with a receipt (called récépissé).
 The récépissé authorises you to remain in France until you receive your permit, but only for the dates indicated on the document, usually 4 months, sometimes 6 for the initial request.